Post Updated on December 9, 2020

 We’re afraid that we might miss out on learning some potentially life-changing information.

-In order to focus on your own ideas and allow your brain to rest from all of the information being thrown at it, it’s important to take a break and just stop consuming for a moment.
+In order to focus on your own ideas and allow your brain to rest from all of the information being thrown around, it’s important to take a break and stop consuming for a moment.

 The 7-Day Media Detox Challenge

 To help you with the process of consuming less, I’ve put together a 7-Day Media Detox with actionable steps and a free printable.
-If you want to reduce the amount of ‘stuff’ you consume without having to go completely cold turkey, I think you’re going to enjoy this!
+If you want to reduce the amount of ‘stuff’ you consume without having to go completely cold turkey, this is for you.

 STEP 1 – Where do you get info?